-All this has only been possible with the dedicated help and support of a number of people including many glass enthusiasts and we would like to thank everyone who has made a donation or provided sponsorship and support to the BGF.
-Since the launch of the charity in November 2010 the day-to-day running costs have been met from other sources or from donations made specifically for this purpose and in this respect we would like to specifically thank Hulbert Properties Limited for their generosity over the last 6 years.
-We would also like to thank Ian Harrabin of Complex Development Projects Limited; Larry Priest and Dean Shaw of Bryant Priest Newman Architects for their generosity, expertise and passion for the local area and also Will Farmer of Fieldings Auctioneers, Higgs & Sons and PKF Cooper Parry for their invaluable help and advice as we move to becoming a Museum Trust to take over the glass collections and running the brand new White House Cone - Museum of Glass.
+All this has only been possible with the dedicated help and support of a number of people including many glass enthusiasts and volunteers without whom we would not be where we are today and we are most grateful to them for their valuable contributions.
+We would like to thank everyone who has made a donation or provided sponsorship, grant funding and support to the BGF and we would like to specifically thank Hulbert Properties Limited for their generosity over the last 7 years.
+We would also like to thank Ian Harrabin of Complex Development Projects Limited; Larry Priest and Dean Shaw of Bryant Priest Newman Architects for their generosity, expertise and passion for the local area and also Will Farmer of Fieldings Auctioneers, Higgs & Sons and PKF Cooper Parry for their invaluable help and advice.